georgenturner/viability-report/README.md

 ## Is development really unviable?

 On the face of it the financial viability policy seems to many an entirely reasonable proposition.
 If land can't be developed because planning restrictions make it impossible to do so, why not ease those restrictions a little bit to the point where developemnt become possible?
-Afterall development sites are all different and perhaps planning authorities should show some flexibility to encourage development.
-Afterall, something is better than nothing.
+Afterall development sites are all different and perhaps hard and fast planning rules don't work for all of them.
+Planning authorities should show some flexibility to encourage development.
+Afterall, isn't something is better than nothing?

 However, it is clear that something is going very wrong with the policy.
 Since 2010 profits in the development industry have exploded.
 Looking at the top five house builders in the UK, their profits have increased by over five times in six years.